 - Advocate for you in court.
 There may be cases where those responsible for the wrongful death won’t take responsibility or won’t offer a reasonable settlement.
 In those cases, your claim may have to go to court.
 A court case involves careful preparation, adherence to strict court rules, and a strong legal strategy for recovery.
 Our experienced lawyers can handle every aspect of the case and will work for the outcome you deserve.

 At Wocl Leydon, we understand how painful the death of a loved one can be.
-A wrongful death can be an overwhelming and heart-wrenching experience that can turn your world upside down.
+Wrongful death can be an overwhelming and heart-wrenching experience that can turn your world upside down.
 Our lawyers will listen to you, work with you to build a claim, and tirelessly represent you every step of the way.

 Every state has complex rules on who can bring a wrongful death claim.
 In Connecticut, the executor, or an administrator, of the deceased’s estate is empowered by law to bring a wrongful death claim.
 This means that survivors such as children, spouses, and others may not be able to bring an action on their own.
 If the wrongful death claim succeeds, the individual who brings the claim will distribute the damages according to the will.

-If you’re considering a wrongful death action in Danbury make sure that you have the legal authority to bring the claim.
+If you’re considering a wrongful death action in Connecticut, make sure that you have the legal authority to bring the claim.
 In simple estates, the question may be straightforward, but in larger or more complex estates, it’s helpful to have a lawyer’s advice.
 Once you decide to bring a claim, contact the experienced wrongful death lawyers at Wocl Leydon to discuss your claim.